datastaxdevs/workshop-ai-as-api/README.md

 DESC TABLES;
 ```

-Let's see some sample records from the cache table:
+List some sample records from the cache table:
 ```
 SELECT * FROM spam_cache_items LIMIT 10;
 ```

-And, similarly, let's look at the recent call log for the "localhost":
+And, similarly, look at the recent call log for the "localhost" caller:
 ```
 SELECT * FROM spam_calls_per_caller
     WHERE caller_id = '127.0.0.1'